Midea

 How to Fix / Troubleshooting

-Safety first: Unplug the freezer before accessing controls.
+Safety first: Unplug the freezer before accessing the controls.

 Steps:

-- Adjust temperature: Raise the temperature setting one or two steps and monitor for 24 hours.
+- Adjust temperature: Raise the temperature setting by one or two steps and monitor for 24 hours.

-- Check for continuous running: Listen to see if the compressor runs almost all the time.
-Continuous running with very low temperature indicates a control issue.
+- Check for continuous running: Listen to determine if the compressor runs almost continuously.
+Continuous running with a very low temperature indicates a control issue.

-- Test sensor (electronic): Follow E1 steps to test the cabinet NTC sensor.
-Replace if out of specification.
+- Test sensor (electronic): Follow the E1 steps to test the cabinet NTC sensor.
+Replace if it is out of specification.

 Advertisements